When was the last time you seen anime on National Television?

 Can you imagine seeing a national news headline that says: “The BBC has signed a deal to air anime shows on rotation, every week” or something equivalent?
 That’s just not going to happen.

-No major TV company would do such a thing because they don’t give a F. And that’s true whether we’re talking about US, UK, Europe, India, and so on.
+No major TV company would do such a thing because they don’t give a F. And that’s true whether we’re talking about US, UK, Europe,

 It’s probably too risky in their eyes, despite anime proving its success and interest over and over.